siph/blog/02/building_a_tiling_window_manager.md

 Exec=mywm
 Type=Xsession
 ```
-Place the .desktop file in /usr/share/xsessions/ directory, and you will be able to select it upon login.
+Place the .desktop file in /usr/share/xsessions/ directory, and you will be able to select mywm upon login.

 ### .mywm Hook Script
 We built a hook that would run our script on startup.
 The script can be used to do many things, but the